SanDiegoCountySheriff/Cal-RIPA/Documentation/INSTALLATION.md

 ## How to install and configure your RIPA application instance

-First you should contact the California Department of Justice and request to be setup with sFTP interface for STOP data uploads.
+### Required steps

+1. Set up Authentication

-Next you should follow the [Create Authentication Scheme](./AUTHENTICATION.md) instructions to create an Azure Active Directory OAuth/OpenID-Connect App Registration, Admin & User groups and the associated Roles.
+   - First you should follow the [Create Authentication Scheme instructions](./AUTHENTICATION.md) to create an Azure Active Directory OAuth/OpenID-Connect App Registration, Admin & User groups and the associated Roles.

+2. Deploy App

-Then go to the Azure US Government portal to install RIPA from your "Private" Marketplace offering.
+   - Then go to the Azure US Government portal to install RIPA from your "Private" Marketplace offering.
 You can find detailed instruction here: [Azure Private Marketplace](./MARKETPLACE.md)

+3. Import CLEW Data

+   - Once the app is deployed and can be logged into, it's time to set up the lookup lists for Schoold, Cities and Offense Codes.
+Follow the [Domain Lists](./DOMAIN-LISTS.md) instructions to import lookup lists.

+4. Import Existing Users

+   - Before users log in, you must import all existing RIPA users at your agency into the system if you are setting up a production environment.
+Go to [User Import](./USER-IMPORT.md) for instructions about how to import existing RIPA users.

+5. Set up sFTP credentials with DoJ

+   - Before you submit stops from your system to CA DoJ you will have to get credentials.
+Go to [DoJ Configuration](./DOJ-CONFIGURATION.md) for detailed instruction about how to set up your connection to the DoJ sFTP site.

+6. Add users to AAD Groups
+   - Add users to "RIPA-USERS" and/or "RIPA-ADMINS" groups in your Azure AD tenant.
+You may have used different group names when setting up.
+If you have existing user groups that you would rather use, you can do this mapping in the Azure AD Enterprise App Users and Groups setting.
+Note that group nesting is not supported.

+### Optional steps

+- Set up Beats: Follow the [Domain Lists](./DOMAIN-LISTS.md) instructions as well as [Beats](./BEATS.md.md)
+- Set up Agency Questions: [Agency Questions](./DOJ-CONFIGURATION.md)
+- Set up Templates: [Templates](./STOP-TEMPLATES.md).
+There is additional information about 2024 regulation testing templates here: [2024 Templates](./2024-REGULATION-UPDATE-DOJ-TESTING.md)

 ## What if I need to delete my installation and redo